Border czar maintains "no U.S. citizen child was deported" in incident of girl removed to Honduras with mother

 "The two-year-old went with the mom.
 The mom signed the paper, saying 'I want my two-year-old to go with me,'" Homan said.
 "That's a parent's decision, it's not a government decision."

-The two-year-old is among three children who are American citizens who were deported removed Friday with their mothers from the U.S. to Honduras, according to court documents reviewed by CBS News.
-Homan disputed the characterization, saying "we don't deport U.S. citizens," while adding that in these cases, "the mother chose to take the children with her."
+The two-year-old is among three children who are American citizens who were deported Friday with their mothers from the U.S. to Honduras, according to court documents reviewed by CBS News.
+Homan disputed the characterization, saying, "we don't deport U.S. citizens" and added that in these cases, "the mother chose to take the children with her."

 "This is parenting 101," Homan said.
 "You can decide to take that child with you, or you can decide to leave a child here with a relative or another spouse."